By completing a financial aid application, you will be considered for

 To ensure that your PLUS loan is processed in a timely manner, you will

-need to complete the PLUS Loan Request, the Online PLUS Loan
+need to print and complete the PLUS Loan Request form (submit to FVTC Financial Aid Office), the Online PLUS Loan

 Private loans are non-federal educational loans.
 These loans are typically offered by private lenders to assist with educational and living expenses not covered by other financial aid.
 In general, you may borrow up to the cost of education minus all other financial aid you receive.

 Your eligibility for a private loan is determined by the difference between your total Cost of Attendance (COA) and any other financial aid.